-Recipients very quickly come to both expect and (in some cases depend on these gifts, budgeting them in for college expenses, home renovations, annual vacations, and more.
-If your intention is to gift once or to only do it sporadically, let your children know what the plan is.
+Recipients can very quickly come to both expect and, in some cases, depend on these gifts, budgeting them in for college expenses, home renovations, annual vacations, and more.
+If you have an intention to gift once or only do it sporadically, let your children know this so they can have appropriate expectations.

 Understand the Tax Implications

-The tax rules on gifting money are very straightforward.
-You are allowed to give up to $14,000 to an individual every year; your spouse can do the same, which allows for a joint gift of $28,000.
-If you want to give more than that, you can dip into the $5 million-plus you’re allowed to give away during your lifetime or at death (the so-called Unified Credit).
-But that will trigger the need to file a gift-tax return.
-(These taxes are in places because the wealthy use gifting to move money out of their estate prior to death so that it won’t be subject to estate taxes.)
+The Internal Revenue Service (IRS) has very straightforward rules on gifting money.
+In 2018, you can give up to $15,000 to an individual each year; your spouse can do the same, which allows for a joint gift of $30,000 annually.
+If you want to give more than that, you can dip into the $11 million-plus you’re allowed to give away during your lifetime or at death.

-You’ll also need to know about the kiddie tax, especially if you’re planning to turn the gift into an investment lesson.
-This IRS provision was established to prevent well-to-do parents in high tax brackets from trying to shelter money in the names (and custodial accounts) of their less well-to-do kids who happen to be in lower tax brackets.
+You’ll also need to know about the kiddie tax, especially if you want to use the gift as an investment lesson.
+This IRS provision was established to prevent well-to-do parents in high tax brackets from trying to shelter money in the names and custodial accounts of their kids who happen to be in lower tax brackets.

-The first $1,000 of unearned income (capital gains, interest, dividends, etc.) in a child’s account is tax-free; the next thousand is taxed at the child’s tax rate, and anything over $2,000 in unearned income is taxed at the parent’s rate.
-So if you’re planning on investing that cash gift, understand that there could be tax implications if the investment pans out.
+The first $1,000 of unearned income, such as capital gains, interest, or dividends in a child’s account incurs no tax liability.
+The next $1,000 is taxed at the child’s tax rate, and anything over $2,000 in unearned income receives taxes at the parent’s rate.
+If you’re planning on investing that cash gift, understand the tax implications if the investment pans out.

 Gift Today for Tomorrow

-One of the ways a gift of money is particularly valuable is that it can fund future dreams from college to retirement, explains Chris Chen, Wealth Strategist at Insight Financial Strategists.
-But you have to put it to work.
-If your child is working, you can contribute to a Roth IRA on his or her behalf in an amount equal to their income (up to the yearly cap of $5,500).
-The gifts count as part of the $14,000 you’re allowed to give them.
+If your child works, you can contribute to a Roth Individual Retirement Account (IRA) on his or her behalf in an amount equal to their income, up to the yearly cap of $5,500.
+The gifts count as part of the $15,000 you’re allowed to give them annually.

-When you make the gift of a Roth contribution, sit down with your child and talk about how to invest the money to make it grow for the future (or just gift it alongside a personal finance book.)
-You could also put the funds in an account at a robo-brokerage like Wealthfront or Betterment, then give your kids the password so they can log in and follow their progress.
-If the gift is for college, there’s a tax provision (often used by generous grandparents) that allows five years of $14,000 gifts to be made at once to a 529 college savings account.
-That gives the money more time to compound.
+When you make the gift of a Roth IRA contribution, sit down with your child and talk about how to invest the money to make it grow for the future, or gift it alongside a personal finance book.
+You could also put the funds in an account at an online robo-brokerage website like Wealthfront or Betterment, then give your kids the password so they can log in and follow their progress.

 Don’t Get Stuck on the “Appropriateness” Question